DecisionsDev/odm-for-container-getting-started/doc/topics/tut_icp_gs_test_ruleset_lsn.md

 ## Step 2: Testing the ruleset with a REST request

-You test the ruleset with a REST request in the Rule Execution Server console.
+You test the ruleset with a REST request in the Decision Server console.

 **Procedure**